-Halloween is hands down, 100%, my favorite holiday.
+Halloween is hands down, 100%, my favorite holiday, and I love to set up my Halloween mantel decorations each year.
 I’m that person who feels that “spark of joy” when I see that stores are starting to put out their Halloween decorations in July.
 I love trimming our house from top to bottom with spooky skeletons, brilliant bats and wicked witches.

 The fireplace mantel in our living room is my go-to spot for decorating.
 Each year I put a little twist on it and add a few new items.
 My kids love watching me decorate it each year!
 Below I’ll show you some of my favorite Halloween mantel decorations and how I made them happen!